lfpazevedo/linearsim/content/post/kurtosis-post.md

 | LV     | -3.66 | -1.79   | 4.39  | -0.77 | -1.77        |          |           |            | -0.61       | -2.52        |          | -0.71       | -1.70   | 0.93          |
 | VRP    | 1.94  | 0.40    | -1.70 | 4.64  | 0.69         | 1.28     |           | 0.93       |             | 1.14         | -1.55    |             | 1.52    | -0.61         |

-A positive coskewness \[i; i; j\] — meaning twice iii and once jjj — indicates that asset jjj has a high return when the volatility of asset iii is high.
-In other words, jjj is a good hedge against spikes in iii.
-For both the USA and Brazil, the LV strategy proves to be a good hedge when the other assets are volatile.
+A positive coskewness between assets \[i; i; j\] (i.e., twice i, once j) means that asset j has a high return when the volatility of asset i is high.
+In other words, j is a good hedge against spikes in i.
+For both the USA and Brazil, the LV strategy is a good hedge when the other assets are volatile.

-For cokurtosis, positive values for \[i; i; i; j\] suggest that asset iii exhibits a more negatively skewed distribution when asset jjj’s return is lower.
-This pattern holds for VRP versus equity in the USA, and for bonds versus equity in Brazil.
+For cokurtosis, positive values for \[i; i; i; j\] indicate a more negatively skewed distribution for asset i when asset j’s return is lower.
+This holds for VRP versus equity in the USA, and for bonds and equity in Brazil.

-Positive values in \[i; i; j; k\] mean that the covariance between jjj and kkk increases when the volatility of iii goes up.
-In the USA, for example, the covariance between equities and VRP rises when LV volatility is high.
-In Brazil, equity and VRP covariance is higher during periods of elevated bond volatility.
+Positive values in \[i; i; j; k\] signal that the covariance between j and k increases when the volatility of i increases.
+In the USA, the covariance between equities and VRP increases when LV volatility is high.
+In Brazil, equity and VRP covariance is higher in periods of high bond volatility.

-Finally, \[i; i; j; j\] > 0 indicates that the volatility of iii and jjj increases together.
-We observe this behavior for bonds and LV in both countries.
+Finally, \[i; i; j; j\] > 0 means the volatility of i and j increases together.
+We observe this with bonds and LV in both countries.

 #### Efficient Frontiers (Mean–ModVaR)